iganari/package-gcp/compute/networkendpointgroups/serverless/README.md

     --cloud-function-name=func
 ```

-+ Check network-endpoint-groups
++ Check NEG.
-  + :warning: Right now, we can't see Serverless NEG in the console
+  + :warning: Right now, we can't see Serverless NEG in the console.

 ```
 gcloud beta compute network-endpoint-groups list